-Coaching Supervision: Developing your commitment to professional best practice
+Developing your commitment to professional best practice in executive coaching

-Becoming a coaching supervisor is a natural next step for an experienced coach, consultant, or psychologist and those utilising a coaching approach.
-Coaching supervision brings ongoing benefits to not only the coach but also their individual clients and client organisations; a coaching supervisor will monitor practice quality, develop practice capability and capacity, and be able to contribute to organisational learning.
+Coaching supervision benefits not only the coach but also their individual clients and client organisations - a coaching supervisor will monitor practice quality, develop capability and be able to contribute to wider learning in an organisational setting.

 Join an executive coaching programme recognised by a leading coaching organisation

-The Henley Professional Certificate in Supervision is accredited by the European Mentoring & Coaching Council (EMCC), which gives you the confidence and the professional qualification needed for your on going practice, combined with a university award.
+The Henley Professional Certificate in Supervision is accredited by the European Mentoring & Coaching Council (EMCC), recognising the quality of the programme experience, and giving you the confidence and the professional qualification needed for your ongoing practice, combined with a university award.

 Who is the Henley Professional Certificate in Supervision for?

-- A wide range of practitioners who wish to supervise work to facilitate change in individuals, teams and organisations
+• A range of practitioners who wish to supervise work to facilitate change in individuals, teams and organisations

 - A minimum of five years' experience of coaching practice, plus a previous coaching qualification